Bankstown: Primary and secondary education

+St Felix Catholic Primary School Bankstown was founded in 1853, when the area was known as "Irishtown".
+After Francis Moran, the Catholic archbishop of Sydney had asked for assistance from Mary MacKillop, in 1887 the Josephite sisters assumed charge of the school.
+In 1983, the Catholic Education Office took over, and appointed Shirley Jackson as the first lay principal of the school.
+One notable alumnus is Elizabeth Reid, later Women's Adviser to Prime Minister Gough Whitlam.
+As of 2025 the school is operational.

-In 1862, the Church of England School was first opened and was commissioned as a public school in 1867.
-Bankstown's first public school was built where McLeod Reserve is currently situated in 1880.
-In 1882 49 boys and 36 girls were enrolled, and upkeep expenses totalled 219 pounds, eight shillings and 11 pence.
+In 1862, a Church of England School was first opened, and was commissioned as a public school in 1867.

+In 1880, Bankstown's first public school was built on land now established as McLeod Reserve.
+In 1882, there were 49 boys and 36 girls enrolled, and upkeep expenses totalled 219 pounds, eight shillings and 11 pence.
 The school's first headmaster was Dugald McLeod who taught at the school since its opening until 1912.
 The site of the well used by Bankstown Public School is today commemorated by a plaque.
 The school was demolished in 1924 due to the development of North Bankstown School in the same year.

-The current Bankstown Public School, located on Restwell Street, opened in 1915.
-It recently celebrated its centenary (1915-2015).
+Bankstown Public School, located on Restwell Street, opened in 1915, and celebrated its centenary in 2015.
 Bankstown West Public School, located on the western side of the suburb, opened in 1931.
-Since then Bankstown has seen the development of several different educational facilities, such as, Al Amanah College, Bankstown Senior College (formerly Bankstown Boys High School 1963–1991), Bankstown Girls High School, Georges River Grammar School, LaSalle Catholic College and St Euphemia College.
+Since then Bankstown has seen the development of several different educational facilities, such as, Al Amanah College, Bankstown Senior College (formerly Bankstown Boys High School 1963–1991), Bankstown Girls High School, Georges River Grammar School, LaSalle Catholic College, and St Euphemia College.